Captain Canuck: David Semple

 A third incarnation (sometimes called the "West Coast Captain Canuck"), edited by Comely but written and drawn by brothers Riel and Drue Langlois, appeared in 2004 under the banner of Comely Comics, entitled Captain Canuck: Unholy War.
 Yet another man, RCMP Constable David Semple, adopts the guise of Captain Canuck, to take on a biker gang called the Unholy Avengers.
-"Unholy War" was slated as a three-issue mini-series, the third and final installment being published in January 2005.
-However, the series came out with a fourth issue (under the 'Hot Hail Comics' banner) in August 2007, which fully concluded the character.
+"Unholy War" was slated as a three-issue mini-series, the third and final installment being published in January 2005, but the series came out with a fourth issue (under the 'Hot Hail Comics' banner) in August 2007, which fully concluded the character.
+A trade paperback of the series was published in 2015 and reissued in 2023.

 Captain Canuck: Legacy

 A miniseries, written and illustrated by Comely, Captain Canuck: Legacy, began in the fall of 2006.
-It contained two continued stories: One detailed the efforts of the second Captain Canuck to prevent illegal weapons from reaching Canada, whilst the second chronicled the continued adventures of the third (West Coast) Captain Canuck.
+It contained two continued stories: one detailed the efforts of the second Captain Canuck to prevent illegal weapons from reaching Canada, whilst the second chronicled the continued adventures of the third (West Coast) Captain Canuck.
 While the series has remained in limbo for some time, the official Captain Canuck website stated that the remainder of the series would be completed in 2009.
 Captain Canuck Legacy 1.5 was published in August 2011 as a limited edition of 5,000 copies only distributed in Ontario.

-Captain Canuck Collections
+Captain Canuck collections

 IDW Publishing published two volumes of collected editions of the 1975-1980 Captain Canuck series.
 Its first release in June 2009 contained issues #4–10.
-Volume two, released December 2009, contained the 1980 Summer Special.
+Volume two, released in December 2009, contained issues #11-14 and the 1980 Summer Special.
 In November 2011, IDW released Captain Canuck The Complete Edition as a 375-page trade paperback with issues #1–15, the Summer Special, the newspaper strips, sketches and Captain Canuck: Legacy #1.5.